ibm-cloud-docs/BlockStorage/feedback.md

 ## Did the documentation help?
 {: #feedback-doc}

-To provide feedback about the documentation, click the **FEEDBACK** button that is displayed along the edge of the page that you read and want to comment about.
+To provide feedback about the documentation, click **FEEDBACK** that is displayed along the edge of the page that you read and want to comment about.

-The **FEEDBACK** button is not available when you access the documentation site from mobile devices.
+The **FEEDBACK** feature is not available when you access the documentation site from mobile devices.
 {: note}

 Rate and comment about whether the topic is helpful by clicking **Yes** or **No** at the end of the topic.